 Focus on post-holiday sales as well

-Post-sale season is just as important.
+The post-sale season is just as important.
 You need to keep your shoppers engaged and try to retain them for the long-term.

 Consider offering deals that are valid once the CMBF days are gone.
 You can offer last-minute packages for shoppers that have not had the chance to take advantage of them during the hot sales days.